Murder of Joanne Witt: Trial

 When Colver took the stand, he testified that Tylar had initially lied about her age, claiming to be 16, but Joanne later confirmed Tylar's true age.
 He claimed that he had initially felt unsure about pursuing a romantic relationship.
 He confirmed Tylar's story about multiple personalities, having seen the demon take control at one point following a fight between Tylar and her mother.
 Colver indicated that on the night of the murder, Joanne was already dead when he arrived at the house and saw Tylar holding the knife in her right hand, her pants stained with blood.
 According to Colver, she then told him, "Boston, I did it.
 I finally did it.
 My mom is gone forever."
 The defense brought in Bob Blasier, part of the defense team in the O.J.
 Simpson trial, in an attempt to refute the DNA evidence.
 Blasier testified that there was an insufficient quantity of DNA to form the conclusion that it belonged to Colver.

 After less than four hours of deliberation, on June 15, 2011, the jury found Colver guilty of the murder and special circumstances of lying in wait, use of a deadly weapon, and killing a witness.
 Two months later, on August 12, 2011, Judge Daniel B. Proud sentenced Colver to life in prison without the possibility of parole and upheld Tylar's agreed-upon sentence of 15 years to life.
 Members of the Witt family delivered victim impact statements before the sentence was handed down.

-As of 2015, Tylar Witt is incarcerated in Central California Women's Facility in Chowchilla and Colver is incarcerated at Pleasant Valley State Prison in Coalinga.
+Tylar Witt was incarcerated in Central California Women's Facility in Chowchilla and was granted parole on August 26, 2022.

+Colver is incarcerated at California Health Care Facility in Stockton, California.